moorepants/dissertation/physicalparameters.rst

 used in the experiments described in Chapter :ref:`delftbicycle`.
 The Fisher and the Pista were chosen to provide some variety, a mountain and road bike.
-The yellow bike is used to demonstrate bicycle stability and the forked is reversed to provide better stability when perturbed with no rider.
-The Davis instrumented bicycle is an instrumented bicycle described in Chapter :ref:`davisbicycle` and we measured the frame in configurations for different rider seating positions.
+The yellow bike is used to demonstrate bicycle stability and the forked is reversed to provide better stability when perturbed with no rider.The Davis instrumented bicycle is an instrumented bicycle described in Chapter :ref:`davisbicycle` and we measured the frame in configurations for different rider seating positions.
 The child's bicycle has the GyroWheel product installed in the front wheel.
+The first six of these bicycles were measured in Delft and will hereafter be referred to as the *Delft Bicycles*.
+The remaing two bicycles were measure in Davis and will be referred to as the *Davis Bicycles*.

 .. list-table:: Bicycles